 Instructions

-- Preheat your oven to 400°F. Line a large, rimmed baking sheet with high-heat-resistant parchment paper.
+- Preheat the oven to 400°F. Line a large, rimmed baking sheet with high-heat-resistant parchment paper.

 - Arrange the meatballs on the prepared baking sheet.
 Bake them until they are cooked through, for about 10 minutes.

 - Meanwhile, prepare the sauce.
 In a medium saucepan, whisk together the soy sauce and cornstarch.
-Gradually whisk in the remaining ingredients, except for the sesame oil, until well-combined.
+Gradually whisk in the honey, hot sauce, garlic, and ginger.

-- Heat over medium heat, whisking constantly until the sauce thickens into a rich glaze.
+- Heat the sauce over medium heat, whisking constantly until it thickens into a rich glaze.
 This should take 3-5 minutes.
-Turn the heat off as soon as the sauce thickens but leave it on the cooling burner.
+Turn the heat off as soon as the sauce thickens, but leave it on the cooling burner.
 Stir in the sesame oil.

-- Using a slotted spoon or tongs, transfer the baked meatballs into the saucepan.
+- Using a large spoon or tongs, transfer the baked meatballs into the saucepan.
 Gently turn them in the sauce until well-coated.
-Serve immediately.

 Notes

-- To ensure the meatballs are fluffy and tender, work the meat lightly - both when you mix the ingredients together and when you form the meatballs.
+- To make sure the meatballs are fluffy and tender, work the meat lightly when you mix the ingredients and form the meatballs.

-- If you're out of fresh herbs, you can simply use dried spices.
-In the video below, I used what I had on hand, which was garlic powder, onion powder, black pepper, and red pepper flakes.
-So as you can see, even when I make my own recipes I tweak them according to what I have.
+- If you're out of fresh herbs, use dried spices.
+In the video below, I used what I had on hand: Garlic powder, onion powder, black pepper, and red pepper flakes.

 Nutrition per Serving